Skip to content

 The rotated extrinsics matrix for the camera.

-Source code in cvt/camera.py
+Source code in src/cvt/camera.py

 def y_axis_rotation(P: np.ndarray, theta: float) -> np.ndarray: